mainakdas12345/Creditcard_Fraud_D-etection/README.md

 •	Loaded the saved model and demonstrated a prediction, indicating whether a transaction is legitimate or fraudulent.

 ## Conclusion
 •	Successfully implemented and evaluated three machine learning models for credit card fraud detection.
+knk
 •	Logistic regression model showed the best performance and was selected for deployment.
 •	Future improvements could include exploring more advanced techniques for handling imbalanced data and incorporating additional features or data sources.